I’ve never hit the top of the driving distance charts over the years but I have always felt very comfortable with how far I hit the ball.

 But for us mere mortals who can’t just go and get a new wedge at will how important is that potential loss of spin rate over time?

-How often do you actually strike your wedges from deed centre of the clubface to therefore benefit the most from the extra sharp grooves a new wedge will give you?
+How often do you actually strike your wedges from the dead centre of the clubface to therefore benefit the most from the extra sharp grooves a new wedge will give you?

 If you are a good player then maybe but for the average player, it’s more questionable how much replacing your existing wedges with those clean and perfect new grooves will make or break your game.